scroll-tech/scroll/contracts/scripts/README.md

 ## Deployment using Hardhat

-The scripts should run as below sequence: complete .env file source .env
+The scripts should run as below sequence: complete .env file from .env.example

 # deploy contracts in layer 1